A topic from the subject of Environmental Chemistry in Chemistry.

 • Radioactive Decay: Naturally occurring or man-made radioactive elements undergo decay, emitting radiation (alpha, beta, gamma) to release energy and transform into more stable isotopes.

-• Nuclear Fission: Controlled splitting of heavy nuclei, such as uranium or plutonium, releases immense energy and neutrons, which can be used to generate electricity in nuclear power plants.
+• Nuclear Fission: The controlled splitting of heavy nuclei, such as uranium or plutonium, releases immense energy and neutrons, which can be used to generate electricity in nuclear power plants.
+This process also produces radioactive waste.

-• Nuclear Waste: Fission and nuclear reactions produce highly radioactive waste that must be safely stored and disposed of to prevent environmental contamination.
+• Nuclear Waste: Fission and other nuclear reactions produce highly radioactive waste that requires safe, long-term storage and disposal to prevent environmental contamination.
+Different waste types have different half-lives and require different management strategies.

 Main Concepts